kcp288/copula/README.md

 ### Copula presence/absence counter
 African American English (Spring 2016), Professor Renée Blake

+Implemented in python using the nltk library

+Coming soon: Hosted as a Flask app on heroku

 ### Background
 Copula absence is a grammatical feature of African American English, denoted by absence of 'is' or 'are'.
 This feature is systematic and rule-governed: some copula forms can not be left out, and the absences that do occur are distributed in frequencies that are context-dependent.